We use the USDA hardiness zones which is the standard rating

 any given garden, a range of zones and microclimates may be found.

-We rate our Crocosmia at Zone 7 but with mulch or dependable
+For example, we rate our Crocosmia at Zone 7 but with mulch or dependable

 snowcover, these will handle short dips into Zone 6.
 A few fir boughs placed over a plant or a